 Or can we?

-In an age when success belongs to whoever can build, test and release software the fastest, Kubernetes is moving the Easy button from metaphor to reality.
+In an age where success belongs to whoever can build, test and release software the fastest, Kubernetes is moving the easy button from metaphor to reality.
 Though it’s been available for less than five years, the Kubernetes container orchestration system has become the dominant player in the deployment, scaling and management of applications.
-Here in 2019, the business case for Kubernetes practically writes itself.
+In 2019, the business case for Kubernetes practically writes itself.

 Kubernetes was designed for deployment, and it is defined by superior automation.
 To appreciate what that level of automation makes possible, it’s useful to reflect on what life was like before Kubernetes.